-Winter Holidays in Mont-Tremblant
+Winter Holidays in Mont-Tremblant (with new Video)

-There are a great number of ski resorts in New Hampshire and Maine within a couple-hours drive from our home in a Boston suburb, yet for our annual family ski weekend we have chosen to cross the border to Mont-Tremblant resort in Canadian Quebec – for a second year in a row!
+There are a great number of ski resorts in New Hampshire and Maine within a couple-hours drive from our home in a Boston suburb, yet for our annual family ski weekend we have chosen to cross the border to Mont-Tremblant resort in Canadian Quebec – for a third year in a row!

 Located in the Laurentian Mountains on the shores of Lake Tremblant northwest of Montreal, Mont-Tremblant is a seven-hour drive from Boston (luckily for us, we have managed to avoid traffic this year).